The FA Cup reaches the second round, with all ties now being settled on the night following the removal of replays.

 In the eyes of the Reds hierarchy and perhaps fans of other top-tier clubs, the German was making a stand against fixture congestion; in the eyes of the majority of other football fans across the country the move smacked of arrogance and elitism.

 Liverpool’s decision reportedly cost Shrewsbury £350,000 - £400,000 in admissions due to the star names giving the match a miss.
-A life-changing amount of money for a third-tier club, money that was lost due to the Salop having the nerve to infringe on Liverpool’s busy Premier League and Champions League schedule.
+A life-changing amount of money for a third-tier club, money that was lost due to Salop having the nerve to infringe on Liverpool’s busy Premier League and Champions League schedule.

 A tie at a Premier League ground is a huge money-spinner.
 Winners of third round ties in 2024 received a handsome £105,000 in prize money, which for most League Two clubs covers a month’s wage for the entire playing squad.